rasbot/streamlit_image_annotator/README.md

 # Config

 A few options can be configured to running `set_config.bat`.
 This file will write config values to `config.yml`.
-You can manually set these values at any time.
+When run for the first time, `config.yml` will be created.
+You can manually set these values at any time in the config file.

 ## set_config.bat